Lander Street Facility Improvements

 The Lander Street Water Renewal Facility is located west of State Street and north of Veteran's Memorial Parkway near the Boise Greenbelt.
 It was built in 1948.
 The facility currently treats 10 to 13 million gallons of wastewater each day.
 Future needs will require the facility to treat up to 17 million gallons each day.

 In 2015, the City of Boise studied the option of closing Lander Street facility and consolidating water treatment elsewhere.
 The study concluded the benefits of keeping the facility open far outweighed the costs.
 In the past, the city has allowed a portion of Lander Street property to be used for public recreation.
 Expanding the facility is expected to require changes to the surrounding area.

 The city values public input and is committed to being a good neighbor on this project.
-The city is hosting a series of community workshops to gather input on the range of improvements, explain potential changes to the area, and answer questions.
+The city hosted a series of community open houses and workshops to gather input on the range of improvements, explain potential changes to the area, and answer questions.
 Refer to the sidebar on the right and view "Past Meetings" for more information.